Richard’s Correspondence On Mailing List ‘D’

 • [Claudiu to Richard]: “Could you go into more detail as to what intimacy experiences are, how they differ from excellence experiences, and what role they play in being out-from-control/in a different-way-of-being?
 Did they feature in feeling-being ‘Richard’s wide and wondrous path to an actual freedom?”
 (Message № 21810).

 • [Respondent to Richard]: “In addition to that I would also like to ask about “real intimacy” and “actual intimacy”, I mean, is that intimacy you are talking about related to “real intimacy” or would it be “near-actual intimacy” or something like that?”
-(Message № 218xx).
+(Message № 21811).

-• [Claudiu to Respondent]: “Just to clarify, since the phrase “real intimacy” doesn’t appear on the Actual Freedom Trust website - by “real intimacy” do you mean something like “intimacy in the 'real’ world”, or, affective intimacy, as in, say, “the affective intimacy of love”?”.
-(Message № 21813).
+• [Claudiu to Respondent]: “Just to clarify, since the phrase “real intimacy” doesn’t appear on the Actual Freedom Trust website—by “real intimacy” do you mean something like “intimacy in the ‘real’ world”, or, affective intimacy, as in, say, “the affective intimacy of love”?”.(Message № 21813).

 *

-There are lots of references to “actual intimacy” on your website but there is no mention of “real intimacy”.
+RESPONDENT: Hello, Richard, there are lots of references to “actual intimacy” on your website but there is no mention of “real intimacy”.
 Is “real intimacy” the same as “The affective intimacy of love” mentioned below?

-“The affective intimacy of love – the delusion that separation has ended via a glorious feeling of oneness – is but a pathetic imitation of an actual intimacy (where there is no separation in the first place).
-The expression ‘love is a bridge’ is quite apt.”
+“The affective intimacy of love—the delusion that separation has ended via a glorious feeling of oneness—is but a pathetic imitation of an actual intimacy (where there is no separation in the first place).
+The expression ‘love is a bridge’ is quite apt”.

 I have copied a few dictionary definitions for “intimacy” below.

-OneLook Dictionary Search [www.onelook.com/?w=intimacy&ls=a].
+OneLook Dictionary Search.

 Quick definitions from Macmillan (intimacy)

-a close personal relationship more...
+noun: a close personal relationship... more...

-something personal or private that you say or do more...
+something personal or private that you say or do... more...

-the sexual act.
-This word is used especially by lawyers or the police.
+the sexual act: this word is used especially by lawyers or the police.

 Quick definitions from WordNet (intimacy)

-noun: close or warm friendship (“The absence of fences created a mysterious intimacy in which no one knew privacy”).
+created a mysterious intimacy in which no one knew privacy”).

 noun: a feeling of being intimate and belonging together.